xtul/NetBoard/README.md

 - OAuth2 authorization *(API can be protected but logging in still needs work)*
 - Multiple RDBMS support *(only PostgreSQL was tested)*

-# Deployment

-NetBoard is not yet ready for production.

 # Contributing

 Any help is greatly appreciated.
 Feel free to contribute to the code or report issues.